hzget/hzget.github.io/programming/performance/garbagecollection.md

 therefore entries (de)serialization in front of the cache will be needed in most use cases.

+Specifically, for the key-value pair, just hash the key to an index of an array.
+And (de)serialize the entry as an item in the array.

 [sync.Pool]: https://pkg.go.dev/sync#Pool
 [Using Sync.Pool]: https://developer20.com/using-sync-pool/
 [Bigcache]: https://github.com/allegro/bigcache